 Creating a complex three-dimensional shape in CAD can be a time-consuming task.
 Although Onshape has made modeling and collaboration considerably easier, designers who wish to incorporate accurate manufacturers’ models into their design still devote a considerable amount of effort into recreating them accurately.
 The effort expended remodeling standard components detracts from the amount of time that can be spent designing.

-Having access to dedicated, pre-made 3D models of the components that are needed for a particular design can save a significant amount of time, allowing the design process to be shortened.
+Having access to dedicated, pre-made 3D models of the components that are needed for a particular design, such as a standard parts library, can save a significant amount of time, allowing the design process to be shortened.
 Component manufacturers have long understood the importance of providing these models to customers, and many provide real-time and self-service access to their design data.

 Most manufacturers choose to publish their models directly in a small range of neutral file formats.
 Neutral formats are designed to be universal, created to allow 3D information to be shared between companies and collaborators.
 Almost all 3D design software platforms enable the importing and exporting of neutral formats, but there are pitfalls of sharing this kind of design data that need to be considered.